LightBluePC/Arduino-Mowing-Intelegence/README.md

     - set up camera feed? (thinking of using ip cameras, or arduino wifi
     - (future, YANGNIY!) create a phone app controller debatible on how to do this
 6. finding tolleraces and testing wifi latancy (fine tuning protocals) (1 month)
-    example: turing left,right,forward,backward what happens when signal is lost ect...
+    -example: turing left,right,forward,backward what happens when signal is lost ect...
     -look into google protobuf?
     -look into graphQI?
     -do some reashearch see what other professionals do.